griffbr/TIS/TIS/README.md

 ## Notes

-Supervoxel images are included with the examples but must be generated for new videos (see LIBSVX below).<br />
 TIS0 algorithm can be run using video images alone.<br />
-Output annotations exhibit slight variations each time optical flow data is re-processed due to stochastic processes.
+Output annotations exhibit slight variations each time optical flow data is re-processed due to stochastic processes.<br />
+Supervoxel images are included with the examples but must be generated for new videos (see LIBSVX below).

-Code is currently configured to run on Windows.
+This Code is currently configured to run on Windows.
 If using another OS, reconfigure the external files listed below for best results.

 Have fun!